PReSS: An Automated Black-Box Framework for Evaluating Political Stance Stability in LLMs: Introduction

 To address this gap, we introduce \textbf{PReSS}: \textit{Political Response Stability under Stress}, a black-box framework for evaluating stance stability in LLMs.
 To our knowledge, we are the first to propose an evaluation framework that measures ideological consistency using controlled stress tests.
 PReSS systematically subjects models to argumentative pressure to measure whether their initial political positions remain stable when exposed to supportive and opposing arguments.
 Each topic statement is presented in three forms: neutral, with supporting arguments, and with counter-arguments, yielding three prompting conditions.
 PReSS classifies model responses into four categories: stable-left, stable-right, unstable-left, and unstable-right.

-Using this framework, we evaluate 12 widely used LLMs across 19 political topics drawn from the Political Compass test.
-Our results reveal substantial variation in stance stability across topics, even among models that share similar overall ideological biases.
-Empirically, we find that a model’s global political leaning does not reliably predict its stance on specific topics.
-For example, left-leaning models adopt right-leaning positions on 27.6\% of topics, whereas right-leaning models adopt left-leaning positions on 34.3\%.
+Using this framework and the Political Compass as a test bed, we evaluate 9 LLMs representative of widely used model families.
+Our results reveal substantial variation in their stance stability across 19 political topics.
+Empirically, we find that a model's global political leaning does not reliably predict its stance on specific topics.
+For example, even clearly left-leaning models adopt right-leaning positions on 27.6\% of topics, holding them stably in 10.5\% of cases.
 These findings demonstrate that ideological behavior in LLMs is not uniform but composed of topic-dependent stable and unstable components.
-Moreover, we find that stance stability serves as a predictive signal for debiasing effectiveness: models with unstable stances are more susceptible to ideology reversal through prompt-based or fine-tuning alignment, while stable stances tend to resist such changes.
+Moreover, we find that stance stability serves as a predictive signal for debiasing effectiveness: topics with unstable stances are more susceptible to ideology reversal through prompt-based or fine-tuning alignment, while stable stances tend to resist such changes.
+Finally, we show that stance instability strongly correlates with white-box metrics such as Semantic Entropy (SE).
+This convergence between black-box and white-box indicators further strengthens PReSS as a robust framework for measuring ideological consistency in LLMs.